willswats/nixos-config/docs/utilities/gpg.md

 ### Adding the Revoked Key to GitHub

-Open `public.gpg` in a text editor and add the contents to GitHub [here](https://github.com/settings/gpg/new).
+Open `public.gpg` in a text editor and add the contents to [GitHub](https://github.com/settings/gpg/new).

 Name the key in the following way for clarity on GitHub: `{host-name}-revoked-{date}`, e.g. `will-desktop-revoked-2024-06-05`.